Sarahkel/IrisProject/README.md

 :arrow_right: The joinplot not only underlines the correlation, it also adds extra information.
 It shows the [Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) to be very close to 1 (positive correlation).
 It also provides a [p-value](http://www.dummies.com/education/math/statistics/what-a-p-value-tells-you-about-statistical-data/),  which is used in statistics to determine the significance of results.

+6.4: Summary of Visualisation findings

+In this chapter I set out to illustrate the differences between the species.
+The analysis shows that there are significant differences between the three flower species.
+A boxplot demonstrates that the widest variation in size occurs in the length of sepal and petal, with the petal length having the most variation.
+Swarmplots showed that the most distinguishing feature appears to be the petal.
+Species *Iris setosa* came out as the smallest of the three, however as the one with the widest sepal, *Iris virginica* is the largest.
+These findings were illustrated in one layered swarmplot as well, showing again how different the petal is from the other variables.
+The finding from the basic statistics chapter, indicates a strong positive correlation between petal length and petal width.
+A swarmplot of the leaf indicated a strong positive correlation which I was able to illustrate more clearly in a jointplot which also indicates the Pearson coefficient and statistical significance of the correlation.

 ## 7. Conclusion